Treatment Options for Common Knee Injuries

 At this time, your therapist will also be able to assess for any muscle imbalances, weaknesses or deficiencies which may have led to your injury using a functional assessment (eg. SFMA/selective functional movement assessment).

 Treating and correcting movement deficiencies can help with your rehabilitation and also decrease the risk of re-injury.
 Adding those exercises in with your rehabilitation exercises will furtherer your recovery and help you return to activity as soon as possible.

 Your therapist can also employ taping or bracing to assist with the recovery process.
 The tape or brace can help with stability but can also be used to provide the body with proprioceptive feedback or aid the muscle to function.

-4. Allow A Professional Guide You Through Your Return To Activities
+4. Allow A Professional Guide You Through Activities

 Lastly, your therapist will be able to properly progress you through a return to sport or activity to decrease the risk of re-injury and assist you with future injury prevention.

-If your injury is recurring or doesn’t improve over the first week, pop in to see your therapis!
+If your injury is recurring or doesn’t improve over the first week, pop in to see your therapist!
 After all, we’re here to help!